 - Make it spicier: For a smokier chili that packs a little more punch, add some canned chipotle peppers in abobo.
 You can add just the adobo sauce for a hint of heat or add the diced pepper(s) for more heat.

 - Add veggies: This chili will definitely work with extra veggies.
-Some zero point favorites include diced butternut squash, cauliflower rice, kale, zucchini, and bell peppers.
+Some low calorie favorites include diced butternut squash, cauliflower rice, kale, zucchini, and bell peppers.

 - Make it beanless: If you aren't a big fan of beans in your chili, you can make this without the beans.
 Just double up on the ground turkey and use a little less beef broth.